system-zero/system-zero/README.md

 And while even now with some few lines of code it will probably can boot and be used as a standalone system - so many little details that need some handling - there isn't such a big will to take this path, as I've done it in the past.
-So the focus seems to be shifted to things I've never deal with them before, as the main intention for this project is to understand the way and the why.
+So the focus seems to be shifted to things I've never dealt with them before, as the main intention for this project is to understand the way and the why.

-So we have to move on a bit faster from the zero ('z') namespace, which it was really intented to serve as a prototype, all the way towards the alpha ('a').
-So we'll have to break our below-mentioned schedule and move to the next why ['y'](src/y/README.md) namespace, which it will serve mostly to understand and implement some bits of a libc, so we can be indepented at some point, though this might looks like an overly ambition for the uneducated.

-What it follows is the original README document, which it is also incomplete and plus
+What it follows is the very first original README document, and it is surely a mess at points.
-needs a serious revision.

 ## Intention